Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: The Bubble Riding Model and First Main Results

 \subsubsection{Trading Rate and Inventory}

-Let $\lambda_0$ denote some fixed initial probability measure on $\R_+$ with finite second moment and positive mean.
-At time $t^i$, player $i$ has an initial inventory $X_{t^i}^i = \iota^i \iid \lambda_0$ with $\E[\iota^1] > 0$.
+Let $\lambda_0$ denote some fixed initial probability measure on $\R_+$ with finite second moment and positive first moment.
+At time $t^i$, player $i$ has an initial inventory $X_{t^i}^i = \iota^i \iid \lambda_0$.
 Suppose that there is a common horizon $T \geq \eta > 0$, regardless of whether the bubble has burst or not.
-By choosing her trading rate $\alpha^i = (\alpha^i_t)_{t^i \leq t \leq T}$, the player can control her inventory trajectory by where $W^i,\dots, W^N $ are independent $1$--dimensional Brownian motions shifted to start from $t = t^i$, which correspond to the random streams of demand \cite{CarmonaLacker15,LealThesis}. $\sigma >0$ is assumed to be a fixed number for simplicity.
-A positive $\alpha_t$ corresponds to buying and a negative $\alpha_t$ corresponds to selling.
-Obviously the total supply of this stock is finite and for other practical reasons such as transaction fees, we assume that at any time a player's trading rate is in a compact interval $A \subset \R$.
+By choosing her trading rate $\alpha^i = (\alpha^i_t)_{t^i \leq t \leq T}$, the player can control her inventory trajectory by where $W^i,\dots, W^N $ are independent $1$--dimensional Brownian motions shifted to start from $t = t^i$, which correspond to the random streams of demand \cite{CarmonaLacker15,LealThesis}.
+A constant $\sigma >0$ is assumed for simplicity, which can be somewhat generalized (see Section \ref{Section:PE}).
+A positive $\alpha_t$ corresponds to buying, and a negative $\alpha_t$ corresponds to selling.
+Obviously, the total supply of this stock is finite.
+For other practical reasons such as transaction fees, we assume that at any time a player's trading rate is in a compact interval $A \subset \R$.
 Before entry, naturally the trader has $0$ inventory and does not have control over it.
 Hence we require $\alpha_t^i = 0$ on $t < t^i$ for each $i \in \{1, \dots, N\}$.

-Let $\mathcal{P}(A)$ denote the space of all probability measures on $A$.
-At each time $t$, denote the average trading rate of players currently in the game by